-Susan Stockwell's work takes many forms from small elaborate studies to large scale installations, sculpture, drawings and collage.
-It is concerned with issues of ecology, geo-politics, mapping, trade and history.
+Susan Stockwell's work takes many forms from small studies to large scale sculptural installations, drawings and collage.
+It is concerned primarily with transformation and with issues of ecology, geo-politics, mapping, trade and history.
 The materials used are the everyday, domestic and industrial disposable products that pervade our lives.
 These materials are manipulated and transformed into works of art that are extraordinary.

 (From the text for the exhibition B-side Ecology, MIMI Space at the Hong's Foundation for Education and Culture, Taipei, Taiwan 2008)

-Stockwell gained an MA in sculpture from the Royal College of Art in 1993.
-She exhibits in galleries and museums all over the world.
-She has exhibited at The Victoria and Albert Museum in London, The Katonah Museum of Art in America and The National Museum of China in Beijing.
-She has been awarded scholarships, grants and commissions such as a Visiting Arts Taiwan-England Artists Fellowship, an Arts and Humanities Research Council Grant and recently completed a large public commission for the University of Bedfordshire in the UK.
+Susan gained an MA in sculpture from the Royal College of Art in 1993.
+She exhibits in galleries and museums all over the world including, TATE Modern and the Victoria and Albert Museum in London, The Katonah and the Neuberger Museums of Art in America and The National Museum of China in Beijing.
+She has been awarded scholarships, grants and commissions such as a Visiting Arts Taiwan-England Artists Fellowship and commissions from the University of Bedfordshire, Black Rock Investments and the National Army Museum.
 She has taught extensively and taken part in residencies and projects in Europe, America, Australia and Asia.

 Susan is based in London, England.